kununu/data-fixtures/docs/FixtureTypes/cache-pool-fixtures.md

 ### 3. Append Fixtures

 By default when loading fixtures the cache storage is purged.
-If you want to change this behavior and instead append the fixtures, you can pass *false* as second argument to the CachePoolExecutor.
+If you want to change this behavior and instead append the fixtures, you can pass *true* as second argument to the CachePoolExecutor.

 ```php
 $executor = new Kununu\DataFixtures\Executor\CachePoolExecutor($cache, $purger);